Lakeview Drive: Route description

 Lakeview Drive East, located near Bryson City, is a 5.8 mi road from Fontana Road (SR 1364) to a parking area, located less than a 1000 ft from the road tunnel.
 The road, over 5000 ft above the Tuckasegee River section of Fontana Lake, curves along Mine Mountain and Buzzardroost Mountain before crossing over Noland Creek and then ending at the edge of Tunnel Ridge.
 Stone facades on bridges and wooden rails along it shoulders appears similar to the Blue Ridge Parkway.
 The speed limit along the road is 45 mph.

 Lakeshore Trail connects both segments of Lakeview Drive by following the proposed routing of the road.
 The 34.7 mi trail includes the half-mile portion of road and tunnel that was never opened for vehicles.
-The Lakeshore Trail connects with other trails that cross-cross the Great Smoky Mountains National Park and has several campsites.
+The Lakeshore Trail connects with other trails that criss-cross the Great Smoky Mountains National Park and has several campsites.
 Some portions of the trail follow old NC 288, where hikers may see abandoned automobiles from 1920's-1930's and a bridge at Lands Creek during the winter months, when lake levels are low.

 History

-The story of Lakeview Drive begins on July 30, 1943, when the Tennessee Valley Authority (TVA), the state of North Carolina, Swain County and the Department of the Interior (DOI) entered into an agreement that called for:
+On July 30, 1943, the Tennessee Valley Authority (TVA), the state of North Carolina, Swain County, and the Department of the Interior (DOI) entered into an agreement that called for: